 - Then head to Schwartz’ Deli for Montreal-style smoked meat, a world-famous smoked beef that comes with a side of dill pickles.
 Laden with yellow mustard and served on rye bread in heaping meat portions, it’s an institution and for non-celiacs should not be missed.

 - The best place to sample poutine is at La Banquise — try the original before venturing off into the french fry unknown.
 Readers have also highly recommended Poutineville and Chez Claudette for poutine that they truly enjoy.
 I can’t sample these two since they use wheat in their gravy but I’m passing on the suggestions!
-For celiacs, Cote-St-Luc BBQ has fries fried in separate oil, and the gravy is made with corn starch and not wheat flour, making it the only place I’ve found to consistently serve gluten-free poutine as a matter of course.
+(Celiacs, see below)

-- For cheap eats Montreal Blog has a list of their picks for 2015 and Eater Montreal also has their “12 hottest cheap restaurants” for Montreal in 2015.
+- For cheap eats Time Out magazine has 35 cheap eats from around town, published in 2020 and Eater Montreal also has their “18 affordable restaurants” for Montreal in April 2021.

 - For more upscale dining, there is no shortage of choice.
 Liverpool House, the little sister of always-packed Joe Beef, offers fois gras, a sizeable wine list, and Montreal-style calf’s liver.
 Chic gastropub Lawrence serves tender meat and fresh seafood in a comfortable setting, with delicious brunches on the weekend.
 BarBounya takes traditional Turkish fare and presents it with care, often combining stunning presentation with delicious food.